reposense/RepoSense/docs/PublishingGuide.md

 1. Go to [Travis-CI's Dashboard](https://travis-ci.org/dashboard) and the click on the icon on the right to access its setting
 1. Under **Cron Jobs**, choose **master** for `Branch`, **Always run** for `Options` and pick an `Interval` of your choice; then click Add

-Alternatively, you can manually trigger an update
+Alternatively, you can manually trigger an update.

 1. Go to [Travis-CI's Dashboard](https://travis-ci.org/dashboard), find your fork under **Active repositories** and the click on the icon on the right and click on **Trigger a build**

 ### Keeping your fork updated with our developments

-1. [Use this link](../../../compare/master...reposense:master), which creates a pull request to pull our code into your fork
+1. [Use this link](../../../compare/master...reposense:master) to create a pull request to pull our code into your fork
 1. Merge the changes into your fork

 ### Reducing the time taken by report generation